steven2358/awesome-generative-ai/README.md

 - [Hour One](https://hourone.ai/) - Turn text into video, featuring virtual presenters, automatically.
 - [D-ID](https://www.d-id.com/) - Create and interact with talking avatars at the touch of a button.
 - [Colossyan](https://www.colossyan.com/) - Learning & Development focused video creator.
 Use AI avatars to create educational videos in multiple languages.
+- [Fliki](https://fliki.ai/) - Create text to video and text to speech content with ai powered voices in minutes.

 ### Animation